n006370/HelioX20/Quickstart/README.md

 ## Audio Device

-Bluetooth audio devices are supported on Helio X20 Development Board.
+Bluetooth audio devices are supported on MediaTek X20 Development Board.
 Follow normal procedures of connecting a bluetooth device to connect to your board.

 NOTE: HDMI audio is also supported in this release.